ibm-cloud-docs/assistant/skill-actions-add.md

 # Adding an actions skill ![Beta](images/beta.png)
 {: #skill-actions-add}

-Add an actions skill to design a content-rich dialogue for your assistant.
+Add an actions skill to design a content-rich dialog for your assistant.
 {: shortdesc}

 The actions skill feature is being offered as a beta feature.
 The feature might be unstable, might change frequently, and might be discontinued with short notice.
-This beta feature also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.
+This beta feature also might not provide the same level of performance or compatibility that generally available features provide and is not intended for use in a production environment.
 {: important}

 ## Add the actions skill
 {: #skill-actions-add-task}

+An actions skill contains actions that represent the tasks you want your assistant to help your customers with.

+Each action contains a series of steps that represent individual exchanges with a customer.
+Building the conversation that your assistant has with your customers is fundamentally about deciding which steps, or which user interactions, are required to complete an action.
+After you identify the list of steps, you can then focus on writing engaging content to turn each interaction into a positive experience for your customer.

-To add actions, complete the following steps:
+To add an actions skill, complete the following steps:

 1. Click **Create Skill**.